“To see Judy Garland stormy and she-devilish (that appealing little creature) was just short of revelation.” – Florence Fisher Parry, 1948

 June 10, 1941: The “Judy Garland Hope Chest” was available.
 I wonder if anyone out there has one?

 Also on June 10, 1941: Louella Parsons devoted her entire column to the question of whether Judy’s marriage to David Rose would hurt her career.
 Parsons correctly predicted that it wouldn’t.

-June 10, 1943: “Two Stars From Mars.”
+June 20, 1943: “Two Stars From Mars.”
 Two of MGM’s most popular starlets, Frances Rafferty and Marilyn Maxwell.
 The caption makes one think that both had roles in Presenting Lily Mars when in fact only Maxwell had a role in the film.
 Rafferty was in Judy and Mickey’s Girl Crazy.
-Of the two, Maxwell had the lasting career making a name for herself as a competent actress.
-Sadly she died in 1972 of a heart attack at the fairly young age of 50.
+Of the two, Maxwell had a lasting career making a name for herself as a competent actress.
+Sadly she died in 1972 of a heart attack at the young age of 50.